shinydidde/92116833/README.md

 # How to run the project
+1. clone the project
+2. cd to the cloned project
-1.pip install -r requirements.txt
+2. run pip install -r requirements.txt in your terminal
-2.python main.py
+3. run python main.py